 GenerateTestUserSig open-source module provided in the sample code of the IM SDK can help you quickly generate a UserSig.
-You only need to configure three member variables, SDKAPPID (SDKAppID of the app), EXPIRETIME (UserSig expiration time), and SECRETKEY (key information), and then call the genTestUserSig() function to quickly obtain a UserSig.
+You only need to configure three member variables, including SDKAPPID (SDKAppID of the app), EXPIRETIME (UserSig expiration time), and SECRETKEY (key information), and then call the genTestUserSig() function to obtain a UserSig.

 To simplify this process, we provide the source code for computing a UserSig for the following languages and platforms.
 You can directly download and integrate the source code into your client.

-|Programming Language||Platform||GenerateTestUserSig Source Code|
+|Programing Language||Platform||GenerateTestUserSig Source Code|

-In this method, the SECRETKEY is easy to decompile and reverse engineer.
-If the SECRETKEY is leaked, hackers can steal your Tencent Cloud traffic.
-Therefore, this method is used only to locally run through a demo project and debug features.
+SECRETKEYis disclosed, attackers can steal your Tencent Cloud traffic.
+Therefore, this method is only suitable for locally running a demo project and debugging.

-Generating a UserSig on the server provides maximum protection against the disclosure of the key used for calculating the UserSig.
+Calculating a UserSig on the server provides maximum protection against the disclosure of the key used for calculating the UserSig.
 You only need to deploy the code for calculating the UserSig on your server and provide an app-oriented API.
 When a UserSig is needed, your app will send a request to the business server to obtain a dynamic UserSig.

-|Programming Language||Key Function||Download Link|
+|Programming Language||Key Function||Download URL|

-|sdkappid||SDKAppID of the app, which can be obtained from the corresponding app card in the IM console|
+|sdkappid||SDKAppID of the app.
+You can obtain the SDKAppID on the app card in the IM console.|

-|Programming Language||Signature Algorithm||Download URL|
+|Programming Language||Signature Algorithm||Download Link|